 Things to Do in Doubtless Bay

 There are plenty of things to see and do around Doubtless Bay and the Far North of New Zealand.

-The next annual Mangonui Waterfront Festival will be held on Saturday 24 March 2018.
+The annual Mangonui Waterfront Festival is held on a Saturday in autumn.

 Otherwise we have selected a few ideas for you to get a taste of Northland.
 If you are coming to stay, we can help you organise trips and days out.
 Just let us know what you are wanting to do and we can assist in bookings and expert advice.

 Explore the northern landscapes on this full-day adventure to Cape Reinga.
 Drive one way along 90 Mile Beach and back from Cape Reinga along the inland road (SH1).
 Enjoy sandboarding at Te Paki stream on the giant sand dunes.
 A guided commentary is provided as well as lunch at the top of the North Island.

 Dune Rider for Cape Reinga tours can be booked at By the Bay and the bus will pick you up from By the Bay.

 Experience a unique opportunity to view a privately-owned collection of vintage cars and machinery used in farming dating back to the early 1900s.
 Accumulated and restored by an avid vintage enthusiast over the last 40 years, it has over 1100 sq.m of display area.